campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 ```

 # Navigation
 The navigation system combines SLAM mapping and movebase.
 These components work together to allow a robot to autonomously explore an unknown environment, plan efficient paths, and adapt to changes in real-time.
 By Implementing Simultaneous Localization and Mapping (SLAM), the robot was able to build and maintain a map of an unknown environment and be able to recognize where it was located within the dynamically made map.
-Combined together with the built-in amcl within move base using global and local costmaps based on odom and lidar scans, it was able to effectively navgiate to saved objects.
+Combined together with the built-in amcl within move base using global and local costmaps based on odom and lidar scans, it was able to effectively navigate to saved objects.

 ## SLAM gmapping